29 Jun, 2020

-Loads of items we buy regularly come in plastic packaging that can easily be used as a bin liner such as packaging from toilet paper, nappies, breakfast
+Loads of items we buy regularly come in plastic packaging that can easily be used as a bin liner such as packaging from toilet paper, nappies, breakfast cereals and bread.

 If you’re not reusing your soft plastic packaging, don’t forget to REDcycle at your local Coles or Woolworths supermarket.

 Ideal for: bathroom bins and smaller bins throughout the home.